Policies and Procedures for the Office of the Registrar

 A student is considered on academic suspension when the probation status has not improved to a good standing classification.
 The student’s academic record will reflect the academic suspension status and students are notified at the end of the term.
 Students on academic suspension for the first time will have an opportunity to be reinstated upon agreement with a Student Services advisor.
 Each semester thereafter, the student’s academic progress is evaluated for continued probation status based on satisfactory progress and/or completion of an agreement within the Academic Standing Appeal Request decision.
 A student who was previously suspended and failed to meet the standard of the agreement may be academically dismissed.
 A student must earn an institutional and overall 2.0 GPA for each semester of academic reinstatement to avoid academic dismissal.

 Students will have an opportunity to appeal dismissal status.
-Appeals should be sent to the Director of Advising Services five business days within notification of the dismissal status.
+Appeals should be sent to the Director of College and Career Planning within five business days of notification of the dismissal status.
 The appeal documentation will be forwarded to the admissions committee for a final decision.

 Academic Record Changes/Requests